BoldGrid/library/README.md

 ## Changelog ##

 ### 2.3.6 In progress ###
 * Update:  JIRA BGINSP-23   Updated "boldgrid_available" transient lifetime and checking.
+Also fixed fatal error when API has an error response.

 ### 2.3.5 ###
 * Bug fix:                  Updating boldgrid-backup link in config.